joaosilvalopes/word-dice/README.md

 # Word dice

-A lib to generate a random word in the given language iso language eg (en-US, pt-PT)
+A nodejs lib to generate a random word (with true randomness) in the given language iso language eg (en-US, pt-PT) Works on nodejs version v15.x or latter

 ## Usage